 We hear the term “letting go” regularly.
 We understand what is implied – not holding on to old emotions or emotional attachments – but in practice our “effort” to let go is so often not helpful as it seems the harder we try to reject these emotions, the more stubbornly they surface.

 “To let go does not mean to get rid of.
 To let go means to let be.
-When we are able to let be with compassion, things come and go on their own.” – Jack Kornfield
+When we are able to ‘let be’ with compassion, things come and go on their own.” – Jack Kornfield

 “Peace requires us to surrender our illusions of control.
 We can love and care for others but we cannot possess our children, lovers, family, or friends.
 We can assist them, pray for them, and wish them well, yet in the end their happiness and suffering depend on their thoughts and actions, not on our wishes.” – Jack Kornfield